 I've been thinking and prototyping a native HTML editor for a while⁺.
-(Native as opposed to a text editor that's customized to work with HTML) This is a rough transcript of a presentation I gave on the subject.
+(Native as opposed to a text editor that's customized to work with HTML) This is a rough transcript of a presentation I gave on the subject in 2016.
 This presentation is about HTML, but these ideas could be useful for other markup languages, data formats and programming languages too.

 Do you write code?
 Have you ever encountered a syntax error? (of course you have)